byingling/pinax-cms-project/README.rst

 CMS Project
 ===========

-This repository stores the Pinax Django-CMS starter project.
+This repository stores the Django-CMS starter project for Pinax.
 This project is open source and the license can be found in LICENSE.

 Installation
 ============

-To get setup with symposion_project code you must have the following
+To get setup with cms_project code you must have the following
 installed:

  * Python 2.6+